lucylow/Martha_Stewart/README.md

 ---

 ## HFT Examples
-Strategies to use computers to make decisions electronically, before human traders are capable of processing the information
+Strategies to use computers to make decisions electronically, before human traders are capable of processing the information.
+Capitalize on placing a large number of orders at rapid speeds across multiple markets and multiple decision parameters based on preprogrammed instructions.

   * **Ex.1 Pair Trading Algorithms**
     * Time series of one stock